 Jonathan Kaufman is an innovative thought leader, business educator and strategist who recognizes the impact of personal development on organizational growth.
 As a storyteller, Professor Kaufman shares his own journey dealing with the obstacles of every day life and provides audiences a true understanding that we are all in the act of becoming when it comes to finding greater success.

 Born with Cerebral Palsy, Jonathan Kaufman’s disability has been a profound part of his personal, academic and professional life.
 Whether hiking in the Ecuadorian highlands with his family, skiing down a mountain or repelling down the side of a cliff in the Middle East, to the simplicity of tying his own shoes one handed, he has pushed the idea that anything is possible if given the will.
-Today, Professor Kaufman is one of the most innovative thinkers and practitioners in the areas of diversity and inclusion, organizational strategy and personal growth.
-As a licensed psychotherapist, executive coach and strategist, Kaufman seeks to develop new strategies and initiatives by synthesizing ideas from management theories and applications to entrepreneurial thinking to the knowledge of human capital by cultivating increased motivation and skills to achieve greater success both personally and professionally.
+Building on his diverse educational background having attended Sarah Lawrence College, Oxford University, The University of Chicago and Columbia University, Professor Kaufman is now regarded as one of the most innovative thinkers and practitioners in the areas of diversity and inclusion, organizational strategy and personal growth.
+As a licensed psychotherapist, executive coach and consultant, Kaufman seeks to develop new strategies and initiatives by synthesizing ideas from management theories and applications to entrepreneurial thinking to the knowledge of human capital by cultivating increased motivation and skills to achieve greater success both personally and professionally.

 Kaufman is showing that through this integration, J Kaufman Consulting/J Kaufman Coaching can assist organizations and individuals on a broader scale by expanding services and providing them innovative approaches to analyze and find solutions in areas ranging from Leadership, Change Management, and Strategic Thinking and beyond.
 J Kaufman Consulting/J Kaufman Coaching continues to counsel corporations, governments and non-for profits around the globe.